xaprb/story/exampleSite/content/slides/adirondack/index.md

 This slide doesn't have as much content, so I gave it the class `roomy` to let its content stretch out a bit for readability.

 - A red flare silhouetted the jagged edge of a wing.
 - I watched the storm, so beautiful yet terrific.
+- Almost before we knew it, we had left the ground.
+- All their equipment and instruments are alive.

+---
+class: roomy, col, col-2
+# Room For Two Columns

+This slide is roomy and has two columns.

+- A red flare silhouetted the jagged edge of a wing.
+- I watched the storm, so beautiful yet terrific.